opendaylight/transportpce/docs/developer-guide.rst

 service.
 The service-list is updated following a successful service deletion.
 In Neon SR0 is added the support for service from ROADM to ROADM, which brings additional flexibility and notably allows reserving resources when transponders are not in place at day one.
+Magnesium SR2 fully supports end-to-end OTN services which are part of the OTN infrastructure.
+It concerns the management of OCH-OTU4 (also part of the optical infrastructure) and structured HO-ODU4 services.
+Moreover, once these two kinds of OTN infrastructure service created, it is possible to manage some LO-ODU services (for the time being, only 10GE-ODU2e services).
-The full support of OTN services, including OTU, HO-ODU and LO-ODU will be introduced in next release of Magnesium.
+The full support of OTN services, including 1GE-ODU0 or 100GE, will be introduced along next releases.

 PCE
 ^^^